 The Council carries out a rolling programme for the revaluation of property, plant and equipment's fair value at least every five years.
-The valuations have been carried out by the City Council's Chief Estates Officer, M Carson MRICS in accordance with the professional standards of RICS.
+The valuations have been carried out by the City Council's Property Manager, M Carson MRICS in accordance with the professional standards of RICS.
 Vehicles, plant and equipment valuations are based on current prices adjusted for the condition of the asset.
+The effective date of the valuation is 1 April 2012.